 \subsubsection{Gaussian mixture modeling}

-For the realistic head model, we analyze the source localization estimates via clustering as there is no ground truth for such a case.
-As a clustering technique, we use Gaussian Mixture Modelling (GMM) \cite{murphy2012machine}, where an estimate of the primary current density is assumed to be given and the task is to find its main concentration areas as a mixture, i.e., a superposition of Gaussian distributions.
-We assume that the current density estimate forms a single or multi-modal distribution of source activity, where an individual mean location of a distribution component gives the most probable location of the corresponding neural activity.
+For the realistic head model, we estimate source localization through clustering since there is no 'ground truth' for such a case.
+We use the gaussian mixture modeling (GMM) \cite{murphy2012machine} clustering technique, where the aim is to identify the main concentration areas of the primary current density as a mixture, i.e., a superposition of gaussian distributions.
+We assume that the current density estimate corresponds to a single or multimodal distribution of source activity, where the individual mean location of a distribution component indicates the possible location of the corresponding neural activity.
 By assigning the weight

-for a given reconstruction $\vec{J}$ and each source point $\vec{r}_i$, $i = 1,2, \ldots, N$, GMM can detect a controlled number of neural activity clusters contained by $\vec{J}$.
-The clusters are added in the cluster configuration recursively via a deterministic process of selecting the best fitting set with respect to a probability-thresholded Mahalanobis distance \cite{mahalanobis1936generalized} not yet added into the configuration.
-Moreover, the most fitting number of Gaussian components can be decided through the GMM algorithm by selecting the model with the lowest Bayes Information Criterion (BIC).
+for a given reconstruction $\vec{J}$ and for each source point $\vec{r}_i$, $i = 1,2, \ldots, N$, the GMM can detect a controlled number of neural activity clusters contained within $\vec{J}$.
+The number of possible clusters are recursively added in the configuration through a deterministic procedure: by selecting the best fitting set for a probability-thresholded Mahalanobis distance \cite{mahalanobis1936generalized} not yet added in the configuration.
+The most fitting number of Gaussian components is decided through the GMM algorithm by selecting the model with the lowest Bayes Information Criterion (BIC).

-\section{Numerical experiments}
+\subsection{Numerical experiments}

-This section describes the numerical experiments performed with the present adaptive FEM mesh generation routine.
-Both the spherical three-layer Ary model and the realistic head model were utilized as a computational domain.
-The EEG forward simulation and source localization accuracy were analyzed in both cases.
-Four initial mesh resolutions were used; an adaptive mesh was created beginning from a hexahedral lattice size of 3.0, 2.0 and 1.3 mm, and a regular mesh was obtained by subdividing a lattice with 1.0 mm edge-length into tetrahedra.
+This section describes the numerical experiments performed with the adaptive FEM mesh generation routine for source localization accuracy and EEG forward simulation in the three-layer spherical Ary model and realistic head model as computational domains.
+We create and compare mesh generation and post-processing effectiveness over these domains using a regular mesh created by dividing the hexahedral lattice size of 1.0 mm edge length into a tetrahedral lattice, and an adaptive mesh using hexahedral lattice sizes of 3.0, 2.0, and 1.3 mm.